Thurra River

-The Thurra River is a perennial river with no defined major catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Thurra River is a perennial river with no defined major catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 The Thurra River rises below Mealing Hill in remote country northeast of the and flows generally south through the western edge of the Alfred National Park and through the Croajingolong National Park, before reaching its mouth with the Bass Strait, east northeast of Point Hicks in the Shire of East Gippsland.
 The river descends 311 m over its 71 km course.

 The river is traversed by the Princes Highway east of Cann River.

 There are Parks Victoria campsites near the Thurra River mouth.